 Threat Management and Vulnerability Management

-- Through the year 2020, ninety-nine percent of vulnerabilities thus exploited would continue to be the ones that are known by security professionals for around a year at least.
-With hackers and cybercriminals looking for vulnerabilities in various applications and exploitable configurations, it is significant for enterprises to patch these vulnerabilities timely.
+- Through the year 2020, ninety-nine percent of vulnerabilities thus exploited would continue to be the ones that are known by security professionals for around a year, at least.
+With hackers looking for weaknesses in applications, it is significant for enterprises to fix them timely.
 If they fail to do so, then they might lose money through the damages caused to their systems as well as through data thefts.

 - By the year 2020, around one-third of successful cyber attacks encountered by firms would be in their shadow IT devices and resources.
-Another area where concern is ever growing is with the introduction of new and fresh technologies by business houses without vetting by their security teams.
-The fact that many such technologies are new and they also contain vulnerabilities really makes them prone to cyber attacks.
+Another area where the concern is ever-growing is with the introduction of new and fresh technologies by business houses without vetting by their security teams.
+The fact that many such techniques are unique, and they also contain vulnerabilities makes them prone to cyber-attacks.

 Mobile & Network Security

-- By the year 2020, around eighty percent of new deals for cloud access security brokers (CASBs) would be packaged with network firewalls, secure-web-gateways (or SWG) and web-application-firewalls (WAF) platforms.
-Traditional vendors of conventional network security solutions including firewalls, SWGs & WAFs wish to support their customers with their SaaS applications protections, and this is effectively done by the CASBs.
+- By the year 2020, around eighty percent of new deals for cloud access security brokers (CASBs) would be packaged with network firewalls, secure-web-gateways (or SWG), and web-application-firewalls (WAF) platforms.
+Traditional vendors of conventional network security solutions, including firewalls, SWGs & WAFs, wish to support their customers with their SaaS application protections, and the CASBs effectively do this.
 Business houses must evaluate whether their chosen CASB solutions suit their requirements.

 Cloud Security Trends for IAM

-- By the year 2019, use of passwords as well as tokens in the medium-risk use-cases is projected to drop to fifty-five percent, after the introduction of various recognition technologies.
-With cost & accuracy of biometrics, they are projected to become a valued option for authenticating continuously.
+- By the year 2019, the use of passwords as well as tokens in the medium-risk use-cases is projected to drop to fifty-five percent, after the introduction of various recognition technologies.
+With the cost & accuracy of biometrics, they are expected to become a valued option for authenticating continuously.